Bittorn/Slop/README.md

 # Slop

-A Discord bot that replies to mentions with a single emoji.
+Simple Logographic Output Provider (Slop) is a Discord bot written in Ruby that queries a locally-running AI model and replies to mentions with a single appropriate emoji.

-Written in Ruby because idk
+## Ollama

+If the bot cannot connect to Ollama, or does not receive a valid formatted response, it will choose from a random selection of emojis and then send one of those.
+To be honest, users likely won't know the difference.

 ## Credits